Author: Yasmin Malik, Senior Education Consultant

 The difficulty of accessing word problems – encompassing both the specific language of maths and more general language – is a key issue.
 EAL learners may struggle with an understanding of number systems and notation, with teaching and learning styles and with identification of their own learning gaps.

 The most commonly used number system is the Hindu-Arabic set of 10 numerals 1, 2, 3, 4, 5, 6, 7, 8, 9 and 0.
-These originated in India, but can look and sound very different in other languages, as shown in the table on the left.
+These originated in India, but can look and sound very different in other languages.

 Even where the numerals in English and in other languages look similar, they may be pronounced very differently.
 For example, the number 1 (one) in English looks similar to 1 in Arabic, but the word for the latter is wāḥid ( ﻮﺍﺣﺪ ).
 To complicate matters, some numerals resemble others in English – but not the right numerals!
 The number 1 in Punjabi, for instance, is ੧ (ikk -ਇੱਕ), which looks more like a 9 in English.
 It is easy to see how difficulties might arise if a teacher assumes that a learner has a shared understanding of a particular numeral.